mownos/nvimisty/README.md

 ```
 ## Mappings
 All key mappings and commands were defined in [/lua/plugins/configs/legendary-configs/legendary-nvim.lua](https://github.com/mownos/nvimisty/blob/main/lua/plugins/configs/legendary-configs/legendary-nvim.lua), press
- `command + p` for list, , and you can update these keys anytime.
+ `⌘command + p` for list, , and you can update these keys anytime.

 ## LICENSE
 MIT